lutz1nger/cs50p-notes-and-solutions/lecture-5-unit-tests/notes-5.md

 FAILED test_calculator.py::test_square - assert 6 == 9
 ================================================ 1 failed in 0.12s ================================================
 ```
-+ the testing of the function is stopped when an error arises -> after the break, further asserts are not tested, e.g. in the example above after testing square(3), test_square() is stopped and square(-2), square(-3), and square(0) are not tested anymore
++ the testing of the function is stopped when an error arises -> after the break, further asserts are not tested, e.g. in the example above after testing square(3), test_square() is stopped due to an error and square(-2), square(-3), and square(0) are not tested anymore
 + in the line with the test program name either F (test failed) or "." (test passed) is written as brief conclusion
 + in general, representative testing values are splitted in different groups of tests (every test is a function) to get a better overview of the bugs, e.g.
 ```python